LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/public-api.md

 #### Step 2.
 Create a Public API Bot User

 In order to use Public API you must create a dedicated Public API bot agent/user via LivePerson User Management UI.
 You must not use this dedicated Public API agent/user user in any other LivePerson business process.
-For example, Using the same Public API Bot Agent to create a Third-Party Bot or using this Bot Agent user to call other LivePerson APIs.
-The reason for this requirement is to ensure Public API bot agent's session is not invalidated by any other service/business process.
+For example, using the same Public API Bot Agent to create a Third-Party Bot or using this bot agent user to call other LivePerson APIs.
+The reason for this requirement is to ensure that the session created by the Public API is not invalidated by any other service/business process.

-Figure 2.1 shows a simple scenario below where a dedicated Public API User is first making a login call and then sending "Done" message to and ongoing conversation of a Customer with a Third-Party Bot.
+Figure 2.1 shows a simple scenario below where a dedicated Public API user is first making a login call and then sending "Done" message to and ongoing conversation of a Customer with a Third-Party Bot.

 <img class="fancyimage" style="width:900px" src="img/tpbPublicApi/usage-diagram-public-api-message.png">
 Figure 2.1 Public API simple flow of sending messages command

 #### Step 3.
 Get Bearer Token

 To use our Public API you must perform a login request to Third-Party Bots API domain which will in response send you a Third-Party Bots bearer token.
-Moreover, You do not need to perform Login Request multiple times.
+Moreover, you do not need to perform Login Request multiple times.
 One successful login call will send a bearer that can be used with multiple commands of Public API.
 There are two ways in which you can perform the login.

 <ul>
   <li>Bearer Token via Username/Password</li>
   <li>Bearer Token via API (OAuth)</li>
 </ul>

-To perform login requests you will need a valid dedicated Public API Bot user created via LivePerson User Management UI.
-User must be `Enabled`, have minimum `Agent` role and have a Login Method selected either to `Password` or `API Key` as shown in Figure 3.1.
+To perform login requests you will need a valid dedicated Public API bot user created via LivePerson User Management UI.
+User must be `Enabled`, have minimum `Agent` role and have the login method set either to `Password` or `API Key` as shown in Figure 3.1.

 **Please note** LivePerson maintains one session per user, thus if you receive an invalid bearer token error from Public API, you can always generate a new bearer by performing the login request again.
 We require making a dedicated Public API Bot Agent user that is dedicated for your Public API call.